-- "Nightshade" is used as a sleeping drug.
+- "Nightshade" is used as a sleeping drug and agent of euthanasia.

 - There is tons of wine, ale and beer drinking in every episode and people are shown getting drunk.
 Drinking plays a very big part in the show.
 Pubs are also shown in some scenes with drinking and brief glimpses of pipe smoking in the backround.

 - Wine is consumed in almost every episode, particularly during feasts and gatherings.
 It is implied that some characters drink for the sole purpose to get drunk.
 It is quite a big feature of the show and often influences character behavior.

 - "Milk of the Poppy" is used as a painkiller.